-Barcelona’s aquarium is heavily advertised, but with an entrance fee of €21 ($23.70) for an adult, even if you have kids, I would recommend taking them to any number of free spectacles the city has to offer.
+Barcelona's aquarium is heavily advertised, but with an entrance fee of €21 ($23.70) for an adult; even if you have kids, I recommend taking them to any free spectacles the city offers.

 Another venue to be sure to avoid if you don't fancy splashing the cash is Plaza Monumental de Barcelona.

-While the outside is impressive and worth a look at, it was the last commercially ran bullfighting ring to operate in Catalonia before the ban, the inside is simply an overpriced shopping center.
+While the outside is impressive and worth a look at, it was the last commercially run bullfighting ring to operate in Catalonia before the ban; the inside is simply an overpriced shopping center.

 Don't fall prey to buying souvenirs here or any other of the gimmicky tourist shops.

-Instead, grab yourself a bargain at Mercat dels Encants – one of Europe’s largest flea markets, it has anything and everything you can think of for unbelievably low prices.
+Instead, grab a bargain at Mercat dels Encants – one of Europe's largest flea markets.
+It has anything and everything you can think of for unbelievably low prices.

 Know Where to Eat Cheaply

-Taberna Blai Tonight on Carrer de Blai is a tasty and popular choice, with great sangria on offer too.
+Taberna Blai Tonight, on Carrer de Blai, is a tasty and popular choice with great sangria.

-Many of the restaurants approaching the beach also have fantastic deals at lunchtime – they advertise their set menus on boards outside, allowing you to decide if you fancy what’s on offer.
+Many restaurants approaching the beach also have fantastic deals at lunchtime – they advertise their set menus on boards outside, allowing you to decide if you fancy what's on offer.

 Research Free Events in Advance